 This is a tool that we can use to show ArcGIS Pro where the imagery belongs.
 You may also need to do this process if the data is perhaps just poorly aligned.

-This is going to be done in a 2 step process, first prepare, 2nd adjust (as a note if the image imported was just poorly referenced the prepare step could be skipped.
+This is going to be done in a 2 step process: 1st prepare, 2nd adjust (as a note if the image imported was just poorly referenced the prepare step could be skipped).

 A great place to start is to zoom in on the campus, and press ‘fit to display’, this will cause the imported image to at least be in the general area of UNBC.
 You can then use the Move and Rotate tools to drag the image to the approximate location.
 Tip: Make sure the roads layer is still turned on and above the image in the drawing order so you can use it as a guide.